 The standard requirement for public utility easements (PUE) is 10 feet wide along both sides of all public rights-of-way.
-The property currently abuts the southern terminus of a currently platted, but unbuilt portion of the 100-foot-wide public right-of-way General Lafayette Boulevard.
+The property currently abuts the southern terminus of a currently platted but unbuilt portion of the 100-foot-wide public right-of-way General Lafayette Boulevard.
 This public right-of-way is a master plan major collector roadway, MC-502, which runs through the subject property.
-This PPS includes right-of-way dedication for the southwestern extension of General Lafayette Boulevard, which will bisect the subject property in order to provide access to the proposed townhouse development.
-The application requires a PUE on both sides of the proposed extended General Lafayette Boulevard and the required PUEs have been delineated on the PPS.
+This PPS proposes right-of-way dedication for the southwestern extension of General Lafayette Boulevard, which will bisect the subject property in order to provide access to the proposed townhouse development.
+The application requires a PUE on both sides of the proposed extended General Lafayette Boulevard and the applicant has delineated the required PUEs on the PPS.

 Section 24-128(b)(12) of the Subdivision Regulations states that "private roads shall have a public utility easement contiguous to the right-of-way.
 Said easement shall be at least ten (10) feet in width and shall be adjacent to either right of way line."
-The subject PPS locates a PUE on one side of the development's private right-of-way parcel, Parcel D, and the this required PUE has been delineated on the PPS.
+The subject PPS proposes to locate a PUE on one side of the development's private right-of-way parcel, Parcel D, and the applicant has delineated this required PUE on the PPS.

-14. Historic-The subject property was once part of Pheasant's Thicket (documented property 85A-022), a late 18th to early 19th-century plantation established by Zadock Robinson and occupied through the early 20th century by members of the Robinson family.
+11. Historic-The subject property was once part of Pheasant's Thicket (documented property 85A-022), a late 18th to early 19th-century plantation established by Zadock Robinson and occupied through the early 20th century by members of the Robinson family.
 The manor house was located approximately 500 feet northeast of the subject property.
-A Phase I archeological survey was requested by the Historic Preservation Section's archeologist, and the Phase I survey was conducted on the subject property in April 2019.
+A Phase I archeological survey was requested by the Historic Preservation Section's archeologist and the Phase I survey was conducted on the subject property in April 2019.
 A total of seven artifacts, including bottle and vessel glass, porcelain, and a possible nail were recovered.
 The few materials found were clustered and did not suggest a dwelling or other building or feature.
 As a result, no sites were recorded.

-The Planning Board finds that no additional archeological investigations are necessary on the subject property.
+Staff finds that no additional archeological investigations are necessary on the subject property.
 There are no historic sites or resources on, or adjacent to the subject property.
 This proposal will not impact any historic sites or resources or significant archeological sites.

-15. Environmental-The following applications are previously reviewed for the subject property:
+12. Environmental-The following applications are previously reviewed for the subject property:

-Development Associated Tree Authority Status Action Date Resolution Review Case # Conservation Plan # Number NRI-171-2018 N/A Staff Approved 2/5/2019 N/A 4-18017 TCP1-004-2019 Planning Board Approved 10/10/2019 19-116
+Development Associated Tree Authority Status Action Date Resolution

+Review Case # Conservation Plan # Number

+NRI-171-2018 N/A Staff Approved 2/5/2019 N/A

+4-18017 TCP1-004-2019 Planning Pending Pending Pending

+Board